rust-lang/book/second-edition/src/ch17-00-oop.md

 with; we can abstract over data, or abstract over behavior, in any combination.
 This leads to extra flexibility, but also very different designs, generally.

-When modelling a problem in an object oriented way, a programmer asks themselves "what objects exist, and how do they relate to one another?"
-When modelling a problem in Rust, the question is instead, what data do I need to represent, and what operations are required on that data?
+When modeling a problem in an object oriented way, a programmer asks themselves "what objects exist, and how do they relate to one another?"
+When modeling a problem in Rust, the question is instead, what data do I need to represent, and what operations are required on that data?

 ## An object-oriented farm